bropple/WMRLC-Wireless-Model-Rocket-Launch-Controller-Rev2/README.md

 Instructions for software installation, and a short tutorial for the hardware construction for those who need it, are in the following sections.
 A circuit schematic and BOM are available in the Resources folder.
 Datasheets for the major components are also included in the Resources folder, I recommend reading them to double check the pin connections for the diodes, relay, and the 2N3904 transistor.

 Feel free to fork this project and modify the software and circuit schematic to fit your needs at your own risk.
-Test everything thorughly before launching an actual rocket!
+Test everything thoroughly before launching an actual rocket!

 Note: when launching rockets, keep the system away from the rocket's exhaust.
 If a battery is hit directly, it could cause a thermal runaway and the battery will start a fire.